-Garba provides a flexible user management system based on teams, roles, and meeting access policies.
-This guide explains how users are assigned to teams, their roles, and their access to meetings.
+Garba provides a flexible user management system based on teams, roles, and access policies.
+This guide explains how users are assigned to teams, their roles, and their access to meetings and emails.

 Every user in Garba belongs to a team.